cartalyst/stripe-laravel/README.md

 Part of the Cartalyst Arsenal & licensed [Cartalyst PSL](LICENSE).
 Code well, rock on.

+> **Note:** An active [Cartalyst subscription](https://cartalyst.com/pricing) is required in order to use the Stripe package.

 ## Documentation

 Reader-friendly Documentation can be found here.
-[Stripe Manual](https://cartalyst.com/manual/stripe-laravel).
+[Stripe Laravel Manual](https://cartalyst.com/manual/stripe-laravel).

 Raw files can be found via this projects docs/version branch.